Fa2bio/Delivery-Api/README.md

 ## <a name="installation"></a>Installation

-- Clone the repository for your device
+- Clone the repository for your device;
-- Import it as a MAVEN project
+- Import it as a MAVEN project in your IDE;
-- In the application.properties file, edit the USER and PASSWORD of your MySQL database
+- In the application.properties file, edit the USER and PASSWORD of your MySQL database;
-- To use the Restaurante Produto Foto service in CRUD, edit the field delivery.storage in the application.properties file, in this field insert a folder directory like this "/Users/user/Documents/folder".
-With this folder, the service will be able to locally store a JPEG or PNG file injected from a postman request
+- To use the Restaurante Produto Foto service in CRUD, edit the field delivery.storage in the application.properties file.
+In this field insert a folder directory like this "/Users/user/Documents/folder".
+With this folder, the service will be able to locally store a JPEG or PNG file injected from a postman request;
-- Open your Postman client and import requests from the Delivery-Api.postman_collection.json file
+- Open your Postman client and import requests from the Delivery-Api.postman_collection.json file.

 ### Application.properties
 ```xml